damoeb/rss-proxy/packages/proxy/README.md

 Proxy
 -----

-*Proxy* is a module that serves the generated feeds of websites, also used by the playground module.
+*Proxy* is a module that serves the generated feeds of websites.

 # Development